kurokida/PsychWebTool/docs/tutorials/saveData.md

 The PsychWebTool includes jsPsych v.5.0.3 and uses a lots of functions of it.
-I greately appreciate [Josh de Leeuw](https://twitter.com/joshdeleeuw) works.
+I greately appreciate Dr. [Josh de Leeuw](https://twitter.com/joshdeleeuw)'s work.
 The PsychWebTool provides three ways to save experimental data permanently.

 # Save the data as an object per trial